Pasta with chard and chickpeas is just one iteration — and a tasty one — of the classic Italian trio of pasta, greens and beans.

 A few notes on chard

-This abundant garden vegetable is related to both beets and spinach, and is often generically referred to as Swiss chard, even when it’s another kind.
+This abundant garden vegetable is related to both beets and spinach, and is often generically referred to as Swiss chard, even when referring to another variety.

 There are actually quite a number of varieties of this versatile leafy green.
 Some common types other than Swiss are green, red, gold, and silverbeet.
 Rainbow chard is actually a 5-color silverbeet, which grows with a variety of stem colors.
 They’re packaged together to create the rainbow of colors.

-Chard has only a tiny bit of bitterness, which is tempered by light cooking, and there’s an undertone of saltiness, especially in Swiss chard.
-It takes a bit longer to cook than spinach, but light cooking is best.
+Chard has only a hint of bitterness, which is tempered by light cooking, and there’s an undertone of saltiness, especially in Swiss chard.
+It takes a bit longer to cook than spinach, but light cooking is all that’s needed to show this leafy green at its best.

 Of all the larger leafy greens, you might find the stems the most palatable, with a flavor and texture is somewhat like a softer version of celery.
 Not everyone will want to use the stems, and that’s entirely up to your own preference.